-Not a problem.
-You can easily drop a payment gateway into your existing website.
 You can include payment links in emails and even add a Pay Now button to your invoices.
 We’ve seen businesses get up and running in a matter of days, without the need for IT services or a Web developer.
 Of course, with API access you can also build a fully customized payment experience.

 Recommended Reading: How to Digitize the Enterprise Cash Cycle - Payments (Blog)

 Top 3 Payment Alternatives to Paper Checks Ranked

 The Paystand Bank Network is a zero-fee payment option that offers access to real-time fund transfers and is an easy and safe way to receive money.
 Every transaction is recorded on the blockchain to assure the payment is free of tampering (Assurety).